-If you have diabetes during pregnancy, food choices are even more important for the health of both you and your baby.
-Early in pregnancy (around 9 to 11 weeks), your insulin needs will decrease.
-You will tend to have more morning sickness and may eat less.
+If you have diabetes during pregnancy, your food choices are even more important - both for your health and your baby's health.
+Early in pregnancy (around 9 to 11 weeks), you will tend to have more morning sickness and may eat less.
+During this time, you will need less insulin.
 Later in pregnancy, the hormones your body produces will increase your insulin needs.

-Talk with your health care provider to review your medicine needs, and ask your dietitian to help you plan meals to keep your blood sugars at the best level for you and your baby.
-A dietitian familiar with diabetes in pregnancy will help you maintain safe blood sugar levels and can help you choose the right foods to nourish your growing baby.
+Talk with your healthcare provider to review your medicine needs.
+Ask your dietitian to help you plan meals to keep your blood sugars at the best level for you and your baby.
+A dietitian who knows about diabetes in pregnancy can help you maintain safe blood sugar levels and choose the right foods to nourish your growing baby.